Forfar: Governance

 Forfar is a parish, town and former royal burgh.
 The meeting place of the burgh was the Forfar Town and County Hall.
 It is the county town of Angus, which was officially known as Forfarshire from the 18th century until 1928.
 The town is represented within Angus Council by the Forfar & District ward, from which four councillors are elected.
 The members elected from this ward are, as of 2021; Lynne Devine (Scottish National Party), Braden Davy (Scottish Conservative and Unionist), Colin Brown (Independent) and Ian McLaren (Independent).

+Demography

+Population

+At the 2022 Scottish census, Forfar had a population of 16,240, making it the second-largest settlement in Angus, after Arbroath.

 Transport

 Road

 The town is located just off the main A90 Dundee to Aberdeen road; having once passed through the town centre, the bypass was completed in 1987.